Sauuraabh/Sauuraabh/README.md

 - 💻 I’m a full-stack developer.
 Being a full-stack allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support.
 - 👯 I’m looking to collaborate on open source.
-- ⚡ Fun fact: I am a Mechanical Engineer by profession.
+- ⚡ Fun fact: I am a mechanical engineer by heart and full stack developer by skills.

 <br>